 This year faux olive trees have surpassed the fiddle leaf fig tree in the interior design world as a favorite home decor plant, but finding the best faux olive trees that look real can be tricky.
 You don’t want to see plastic seams on the olives or droplets of glue “fake water” on the leaves.
 That will quickly turn your olive tree into a faux pas.
-My last greenery guide on where to buy the best fake plants has been wildly popular, but there is one artificial plant, in particular, that is clicked on more than all the others — you guessed it — olive tree decor.
+My last greenery guide on where to buy the best fake plants has been wildly popular, but there is one artificial plant, in particular, that is clicked on more than all the others — you guessed it — faux olive tree decor.
 It’s having a moment, so let’s break it down with my top picks.

-If you’re on the hunt for the best faux olive trees and stumbled upon this post, then you’ve hit the jackpot!
+If you’re on the hunt for the best faux olive trees and stumbled upon this post, you’ve hit the jackpot!
 Here are quick links to the first top 7 olive trees picked in the image below.

 - Faux Olive Tree In Pot — pictured above in my home, it’s a favorite

 - Tall Faux Olive Tree — large and realistic with tiny fruit

 - Small Faux Olive Tree In A Terracotta Pot — perfect for any bookshelf and come in 2 different sizes